Maryland officials order the reinvestigation of about 100 deaths in police custody

 Among their many questions, the new panel will explore the role of physical restraint in each death, and whether the person would have lived but for the application of restraint.
 They will also recommend the need for changes in training, policy or procedure regarding the application of physical restraint that might reduce the risk of death in such cases.

-Fowler, who has been considered one of the foremost medical examiners in the country and served on the National Board of Medical Examiners, has defended his record, noting that he did not work alone when preparing autopsy conclusions.
+Fowler, who has been considered one of the foremost medical examiners in the country and represented the National Association of Medical Examiners, has defended his record, noting that he did not work alone when preparing autopsy conclusions.

 Fowler did not respond to NPR's requests for comment.